 The Rock Inn in Lake Hughes when it was called the Trading Post, completed in 1929.
 Real photo postcard, 1930s.

-Of the two RPPCs shown here, this is the earlier.
-A 2-story house appears in this other photo that doesn't
+Of the two RPPCs shown here, this is the later.
+The 2-story house at upper right hasn't yet been built in this photograph.

 History of The Rock Inn

 After mustering out of the U.S. Army in 1907, Joel B. Hurd returned to his home state of Massachusetts, married and started a family.

 The family migrated to California and to Lake Hughes in 1926.
 Hurd took a job managing a small grocery owned by B. Brannon and became Lake Hughes' postmaster, with the post office operated out of the store.

 Lake Hughes had formerly been known as West Elizabeth Lake and until the 1920s was farming and cattle grazing country.
 In 1926, however, Pasadena homebuilder Clarence Austin bought 40 acres along the lake shore to develop as a resort of vacation cottages, which meant a growing population.

 In April 1928, Hurd and Brannon's store, post office, gasoline station and a 15-room apartment building they had just built were destroyed by a fire.
 The South Antelope Valley Press reported the blaze apparently started when tar being heated on the roof caught fire.